lequietriot/Old-School-RuneScape-Cache-Tools/README.md

 ### Known Bugs/Issues
 * Cache Explorer: Not able to dump/export all files of single archive - only the first file is exported?
 * Cache Explorer: Some caches may not load correctly
+* Data Decoders: SoundFont conversion - may not be perfect

 ## That's all for now.
 Enjoy!